 - Body Weight Exercise Database – A list of the very best muscle building bodyweight exercises with demonstrations on how to perform the movements.

 - Muscle Building Meal Plans – The nutritional part of the program to be used hand in hand with the Anabolic Calorie Calculator.
 The meals are categorized per total calories so you know which ones to go for depending on your calorie needs as per the calculator.

 - The A2 Factor – A manual looking into Branched Chain Amino Acids.
 These amino acids are the building blocks of proteins and are essential for your muscle building.

 - Printable Workout Logs – This is an often overlooked aspect of a training regimen.
 People tend to forget to log their performance so that they know where they are progressing and where they need to pay attention.
 The workout logs help you stay motivated and on track.

-- Anabolic Calorie Calculator – A software to calculate your daily calorie intake so as to stay in anabolic state for muscle growth.
-You just input your height, gender, weight and age and you get your caloric needs.
+- Anabolic Calorie Calculator – A software to calculate your daily calorie intake so as to stay in an anabolic state for muscle growth.
+You just input your height, gender, weight, and age and you get your caloric needs.

 - Advanced 24-Week Muscle Gain Program – This is the workout plan for those with a solid training history to help you break through plateaus with more challenging exercises.

 - Life Updates – Whenever an update occurs, you get it for free, for life.